-Nodding 1" yellow flowers with red-tinged centers are borne on long stalks from the upper leaf axils June-September, ovate leaves up to 6" long with fringed petioles, tolerates acid soil & seasonal flooding, good groundcover, spreads by rhizomes & seed.
+Nodding 1" yellow flowers with red-tinged centers are borne on long stalks from the upper leaf axils June-September, ovate leaves up to 6 inch long with fringed petioles, tolerates acid soil and seasonal flooding, good groundcover, spreads by rhizomes and seed.
 Flowers produce floral oil which is used by the bee Macropsis steironematis(a Lysimachia specialist) when it makes pollen balls to feed to its young, host plant for the Blurry Patched Nola Moth (Nola cilicoide).

 Plant Hardiness Zones: 4a-8b

 Native Range: Labrador through s.
 ON to WA, south to OR, NM, TX, & the FL panhandle

 Germination - Easy: Cold stratify 6 weeks